Projects per year

 Biography

 I am a Senior Fellow of the Higher Education Academy (SFHEA) and committed education professional specialising in early childhood and primary curriculum and pedagogy, leadership, and management.
-As of August 2019, my current position is as Senior Lecturer: Teaching and Research in the Master of Education Program at the University of Dundee Scotland.
+My current position is as Senior Lecturer: Teaching and Research in the Master of Education Program at the University of Dundee Scotland where I teach Research Methods and researchers in the Dissertation module.
+I have 5 completed PhDs, two MPhils completions and currently have a further seven PhD candidates whom I supervise.

-My previous role was as Director of Academic Program: Early Childhood at Western Sydney University: School of Education.
+Prior to joining UoD, I was Director of Academic Program: Early Childhood at Western Sydney University: School of Education.
 My key remit was to oversee development, implementation, assessment and reporting of the Master of Education (Birth-5/Birth–12 Years), education components of the Bachelor of Arts (Pathway to Teaching Birth-5/Birth-12 Years), and the development of a new online Bachelor of Education (Birth – 5 Years) course.
-My key areas of expertise are Curriculum and Pedagogy and this was realised in this context, through a focus on curriculum integration, arts, natural sciences and sustainability education in contemporary childhood contexts.

 I am a fervent believer in developing education programs that support students to engage in theoretically informed practice, work effectively with children and families in their communities and have the discernment to choose relevant, excellent, and ongoing quality professional development to support them in their careers as they unfold.